FMA(LOCAL) - DISCIPLINE AND PENALTIES: DISCIPLINE PROCEDURE

 - To be assisted by an adviser or legal counsel at the hearing.

 - To call witnesses, request copies of evidence in the College District's possession, and offer evidence and agreement on his or her own behalf.

-- To make an audio recording of the proceedings, after first notifying the chair of the student affairs committee or designee in advance of the hearing, or, at the student's own expense, to have a stenographer present at the hearing to make a stenographic transcript of the hearing.
+- To make an audio recording of the proceedings, after first notifying the dean of student services or designee in advance of the hearing, or, at the student's own expense, to have a stenographer present at the hearing to make a stenographic transcript of the hearing.